ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 We understand that a GRE may be time-consuming and difficult, but it helps providing evidence for your skills.
 Exemptions from GRE at NUS are almost non-existent.
 They are typically (but not always) only for NUS master graduates with a high GPA.
+If you are not able to get a GRE done on time, it might be possible to still apply and update your application soon afterwards with the GRE scores.
+{{< /spoiler >}}

+{{< spoiler text="Can the university waive the PhD tuition fee if my scholarship funds only a stipend for living and research expenses, and the funding agency is not willing to cover also the tuition fee?" >}}
+No, NUS does not provide waivers, sorry.
 {{< /spoiler >}}